 An orphan work describes a copyright-protectable work whose owner is unable to be identified.
-This can be for any reason but is most often due to the passage of time, incomplete work-creation records, or the bonafide rights holder being unaware that they own a copyright (i.e. if a copyright passes by death to a next of kin).
+This can be for any reason but is most often due to the passage of time, incomplete work-creation records, or the bonafide rights holder being unaware that they own the copyright (i.e. if copyright passes by death to a next of kin).
 This problem is increasingly more prevalent in today’s technological era as the mass-digitization of copyrighted works puts so many works within easy reach of anyone with a click.
 Orphan work issues are usually discovered when someone desires to use a particular work and since they cannot locate the copyright holder, they cannot receive the required permission.
-For example, publisher’s or other corporate entities won’t allow the use of the work without a copyright clearance due to the legal exposure of a potential infringement.
+For example, publishers or other corporate entities won’t allow the use of the work without a copyright clearance due to the legal exposure of a potential infringement.
 By some estimates, there could be tens of millions of orphan works online.

 While other countries have passed laws to deal with orphan works, the U.S. has not, requiring a user to analyze the risk before committing to using the orphan work.
 The initial analysis is straightforward.
 Under US copyright laws, an orphan work is entitled to the same exclusive right protections that govern all copyrighted works so using an orphan work without permission is typically an unarguable infringement of copyright.

 So, what is a new user supposed to do when faced with the reality that the owner cannot be located?
 Here is a non-exhaustive list of major areas of concern one should look into before using an orphan work.